Home / Physics / Illuminance

 Unit

-Another unit popular in the United States is foot-candles (fc).
-The foot-candle is defined as one lumen per square foot.
+Another popular unit in the United States is foot-candles (fc), which are defined as one lumen per square foot.

 1 fc = 1 lm/ft2 = 10.76 lux